 This paper identifies relevant metrics to determine the best busbar candidates for busbar splitting based on the results of optimal power flow simulations.
 We propose new metrics and combine them with existing ones in the literature.
 Through a \textit{testing} step to refine the metrics and a \textit{validation} step, we show that the proposed metrics effectively identify busbars whose optimized topology leads to lower generation costs compared to an AC-OPF simulation.

-Specifically, the results show that our newly proposed $\phi$-metric, defined as the sum of the absolute differences in LMPs over the branches connected to a busbar ($\phi$), in combination with the \# of elements connected to the busbar can help identify the busbars which achieve the highest cost reductions.
-Further, the presence of binding voltage angle and magnitude limits ($\zeta$-metric) indicate that busbar splitting will likely \emph{not} reduce cost.
+Specifically, the results show that our newly proposed $\phi$-metric, defined as the \textit{sum of the absolute differences in LMPs over the branches connected to a busbar} ($\phi$), in combination with the \textit{\# of elements connected to the busbar}, can help identify the busbars that achieve the highest cost reductions.
+Further, the presence of \textit{binding voltage angle and magnitude limits} ($\zeta$-metric) indicates that busbar splitting will likely \emph{not} reduce cost.
 Some of the buses that were not identified by our metrics achieved cost reductions through transmission line switching rather than busbar splitting.

 Given the flexibility of the proposed grid topology optimization model in including more than one busbar, future work will include testing combinations of busbars to achieve further reductions in generation costs.
-Moreoverx, the proposed metrics can be used in grid planning side investigate the possibility of retrofitting existing substations to effective topological actions when congestion takes place in the grid or new substations or RES capacity are to be installed in the grid.
+Moreover, the proposed metrics can be used in grid planning side to investigate the possibility of retrofitting existing substations to effective topological actions when congestion takes place in the grid, or new substations or RES capacity are installed in the grid.